kasegao/kasegao.github.io/content/fixed/profile.en.md

 ## Affiliation

 [Shinoda & Makino Group](https://hapislab.org/),
-Department of Complexity Science and Engineering,
+Department of Information Physics & Computing,
-Graduate School of Frontier Sciences,
+Graduate School of Information Science and Technology,
 The University of Tokyo

 ## Educational History